 An extremely large heirloom tomato, it is golden orange in colour, and can even reportedly reach up to fruit of 2 lbs.
 They are irregular in shape, indeterminate, and resistant to heat and humidity.
 Regular leaf.A type of Fruit, it mainly grows as an Annual plant - which means it typically only grows best for a single growing season.
-Amana Orange is known for growing to a height of approximately 1.20 metres (3.90 feet).
+Amana Orange is known for its Erect habit and growing to a height of approximately 1.20 metres (3.90 feet).

 United States is believed to be where Amana Orange originates from.